ezEngine/docs-src/pages/docs/runtime/application/application.md

 Some platforms (mainly Windows) differentiate between *console apps* and *window apps*.
 Console apps are executed inside a command prompt and typically do not have graphical output, whereas *window apps* create their own window to display output and interact with.

 By default, applications are treated as *console apps* and thus show a command prompt on these platforms.
 This can be convenient for debugging, as you see the [log output](../../debugging/logging.md) there.
-To remove the command prompt, you need to configure you application as a *window app*.
+To remove the command prompt, you need to configure your application as a *window app*.
 To do so, the *CMakeLists.txt* file for your application has to call `ez_make_windowapp`:

 ```cmake
 ez_create_target(APPLICATION ${PROJECT_NAME})
 ez_make_windowapp(${PROJECT_NAME})
 ```

+### Injecting Custom Code

+The preprocessor define `EZ_APPLICATION_ENTRY_POINT_CODE_INJECTION` can be used to insert additional code before the generated C++ *main* function.
+By default this is defined to be empty, but you can change this in your *UserConfig.h* file.

+The main use case for this is to declare additional global functions or variables in your binary, which may modify how the OS or certain drivers treat your application.
+For example on Windows `EZ_WINDOWAPP_ENTRY_POINT` already adds `NvOptimusEnablement` and `AmdPowerXpressRequestHighPerformance`, which tell graphics drivers to prefer dedicated GPUs over onboard GPUs.

 ## ezApplication Based Apps

-If you are building an application that doesn't need the full engine, derive you application class directly from `ezApplication`.
+If you are building an application that doesn't need the full engine, derive your application class directly from `ezApplication`.

 The most important functions to override are the following:

-* `ezApplication::AfterCoreSystemsStartup()` - to set configure systems.
+* `ezApplication::AfterCoreSystemsStartup()` - to configure systems
 * `ezApplication::Run()` - the main loop

 Note that `Run` will be called repeatedly until you call `RequestApplicationQuit()`.